 On 13 February 2006, AIB transferred substantially all of its branch originated Irish residential loans and related security held by it and of its Irish residential loan business to the Issuer.
-The aggregate principal amount outstanding of and accrued but unpaid interest on the Irish residential loans transferred by AIB to the Issuer on 13 February 2006 was approximately €13.6 billion.
-The transfer was effected pursuant to a statutory transfer mechanism provided for in the 2001 Act.
-This statutory mechanism involved the putting in place of a scheme in accordance with the 2001 Act between AIB and the Issuer on 8 February 2006 which permits the transfer of Irish residential loans and related security and/or Irish residential loan business between AIB and the Issuer.
-Transfers under that scheme were approved by order of the Central Bank on 8 February 2006 as required by the 2001 Act.
+The aggregate principal amount outstanding of and accrued but unpaid interest on the Irish residential loans transferred by AIB to the Issuer on 13 February 2006 was approximately £13.6 billion.
+The transfer was effected pursuant to a statutory transfer mechanism provided for in the ACS Act.
+This statutory mechanism involved the putting in place of a scheme in accordance with the ACS Act between AIB and the Issuer on 8 February 2006 which permits the transfer of Irish residential loans and related security and/or Irish residential loan business between AIB and the Issuer.
+Transfers under that scheme were approved by order of the Central Bank on 8 February 2006 as required by the ACS Act.
 The scheme permits further transfers from AIB to the Issuer or from the Issuer to AIB in the future.
+See further Transfers of a Business or Assets under the ACS Act involving an Institution.

 On 25 February 2011, AIB transferred substantially all of its mortgage intermediary originated Irish residential loans, related security and related business to the Issuer.
-The aggregate principal amount outstanding of, and accrued but unpaid interest on, the Irish residential loans transferred by AIB to the Issuer on 25 February 2011 was approximately $\[\in \]$ 4.2 billion.
-The transfer was effected pursuant to the above mentioned statutory transfer mechanism provided for in the 2001 Act.
+The aggregate principal amount outstanding of, and accrued but unpaid interest on, the Irish residential loans transferred by AIB to the Issuer on 25 February 2011 was approximately \in 4.2 billion.
+The transfer was effected pursuant to the above mentioned statutory transfer mechanism provided for in the ACS Act.